Alpha Male traits: 10 Telltale Signs he is a Highly Evolved, Deeply Masculine Alpha Male.

 However, here’s the truth.
 It’s only in sticky situations that a man’s true colours show up.

-A man isn’t going to make you feel safe in the long-term if he doesn’t have the courage and the heart to deal with sticky social situations.
+A man isn’t going to make you feel safe in the long-term if he doesn’t have the courage and the heart to deal with sticky social, or group situations.
 Also, here are 5 Simple Signs He Is Not An Alpha Male.

-But think about it like this: A lot of people who are starving for food, who have nothing to eat and who cannot feed their children, don’t have the luxury of focusing on being evolved (although they still could in theory make the choice to be evolved and it’s very possible).
+But think about it like this.
+A lot of people who are starving for food, who have nothing to eat, can’t focus on being evolved.
+They don’t have the luxury of focusing on being evolved (although they still could in theory make the choice to be evolved and it’s very possible).

-To be able to evolve means that somehow, you’re not in survival mode, you don’t harbour a pattern of having your defenses up, and you are not stuck in old rules that may not be serving you anymore.
+To be able to evolve means that somehow, you’re not in survival mode.
+You don’t harbour a pattern of having your defences up.
+And, you are not stuck in old rules that may not be serving you anymore.

 How many of these signs does a man need to have in order for you to consider him an “evolved” man?

-Sign number 1: He can see and appreciate the many layers of truth in a situation
+Sign number 1: He can see & appreciate the many layers of truth in a situation

 In other words, he is not holding tightly onto old beliefs to feel safe.
 By the way, here is an article on Why Polyamory Would Never Work Long-term.

-This capacity to appreciate objectively makes a man more evolved and trustworthy, and allows him to observe the truth from many different layers.
+This capacity to appreciate objectively makes a man more evolved and trustworthy.
+It allows him to observe the truth from many different layers.